Getting Started with ISF

 This monograph is about improving the quality of life and outcomes for children and youth, especially those children who are at risk for or experiencing emotional and behavioral challenges.

-developed by the OSEP Technical Assistance Center on PBIS in collaboration Pacific Southwest MHTTC.
+Developed by the OSEP Technical Assistance Center on PBIS in collaboration Pacific Southwest MHTTC.

 This practice Guide describes and illustrate how district/community leaders can embed mental health supports within the PBIS framework to create a unified and comprehensive system of social-emotional-behavioral (SEB) supports in schools.
 One district’s experience building such an Interconnected System Framework (ISF) is portrayed including how they engaged community partners, families and school personnel.